 White-fleshed sweet potatoes like the Hannah were some of the first to be farmed and eaten in America.
 When cooked, these sweet potatoes have a slight flakiness akin to a regular potato.
 Hannahs are dense, firm, and creamy, and much less prone to becoming waterlogged than orange sweet potatoes.
 Their firmness and dense texture makes Hannah sweet potatoes ideal for roasting in chunks, turning into fries, or mashing as a side dish.
 Keep in mind that because these sweet potatoes are quite dense, they shouldn't be substituted in recipes that call for orange sweet potatoes, as the baking times and moisture levels won't line up.

-Best uses: Roasted whole or mashed with butter
+Best uses: Roasted whole or mashed with butter, in stews and braises.